Anthony Joshua: Personal life

-Joshua previously stated in 2012 that he does not support a football team, but when asked in an interview in 2017, he said that although he supports his local team Watford F.C., his "overall favourite" team was Real Madrid C.F. because of Cristiano Ronaldo, as Ronaldo was a Real Madrid player at the time.
-In the same interview, he also described English footballer Troy Deeney, who he met by chance at a local barbershop in his hometown Watford, as his "good friend".
+Joshua previously stated in 2012 that he does not support a football team, but when asked in an interview in 2017, he said that, although he supports his local team Watford, his "overall favourite" team was Real Madrid because of Cristiano Ronaldo, as Ronaldo was a Real Madrid player at the time.
+In the same interview, he also described English footballer Troy Deeney, whom he met by chance at a local barbershop in his hometown Watford, as his "good friend".

-In an interview with iFL TV in July 2014, Joshua named Muhammad Ali, Mike Tyson, Larry Holmes, Lennox Lewis, and Evander Holyfield as his top five greatest heavyweight boxers of all-time.
+In an interview with iFL TV in July 2014, Joshua named Muhammad Ali, Mike Tyson, Larry Holmes, Lennox Lewis and Evander Holyfield as his top five greatest heavyweight boxers of all-time.

-Joshua fathered a son named Joseph "JJ" Joshua, with dance teacher Nicole Osbourne, in 2015.
+In February 2020, Joshua met with the Akarigbo of Remoland, Oba Babatunde Adewale Ajayi.
+In April 2020, Joshua spoke about his positive relationship with his longtime promoter Eddie Hearn, who has promoted him since his professional debut in 2013, saying that he and Eddie will always have a "great friendship".
+In December 2020, a popular street in Sagamu was renamed "Anthony Joshua Way" in his honour by the Ogun State government.

-In 2020, Joshua spoke about his positive relationship with his longtime promoter Eddie Hearn, who has promoted him since his professional debut in 2013, saying that he "and Eddie will always have a great friendship."
+In 2023, Joshua joined the investment group of the French Alpine racing team of Formula One.

-In 2023, Joshua joined the investment group of the Alpine racing team of Formula One.
+In February 2026, Anthony Joshua was listed on the Sunday Times Tax list with an estimated £11 million.